Science tells us the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.

 It is estimated that nearly 2 billion adults know little to nothing about climate change.
 At the same time, misinformation about climate change continues to spread both online and offline.

-This reality led to the creation of the Climate Science Center (CSC).
+This reality led to the creation of the Climate Science Center (CSC) in 2020.
 The CSC increases access to science-based and dynamic climate information to drive awareness and inspire more people to take action.
 We work with the world’s leading climate science organizations to ensure that the information we feature is timely and accurate.

 We are developing exciting new technologies that will help people connect and explore in the metaverse, including our Virtual Reality (VR), Augmented Reality (AR) and Wearable hardware technologies and devices.